rpm-software-management/librepo/tests/README.rst

 Some python tests use **Flask** python framework (http://flask.pocoo.org/) to simulate web server.
 The server is started automatically during that tests.

-*TestCases with Flask inherit from TestCaseWithFlask class.*
+*TestCases with Flask inherit from TestCaseWithApp class.*

+The Flask is then set as the app to the test case by 'application' class attribute.

 If you want to start server manually::